vuejs/router/packages/docs/experimental/param-parsers.md

 ### `defineParamParserRaw`

-Requires handling every input shape (`null`, `undefined`, single value, array).
-The payoff: `get` can always return the same type.
+`defineParamParserRaw` gives full control over the transformation.
+You must handle every shape (`null`, `undefined`, single, array) yourself, but in exchange you can collapse them all into one output type (e.g. always return a `Set<string>`, whether the input was missing, a single value, or an array).
 Below, the result is always a `Set<string>`, regardless of whether the URL provided nothing, one value, or many.

 ```ts
 // src/params/test-set.ts